pooyamb/basteh/README.md

 <br>

-Basteh(previously actix-storage) is a type erased wrapper around some key-value storages to provide basic operations.
+Basteh(previously actix-storage) is a type erased wrapper around some key-value storages to provide common operations.

 ## Install